 History of the Firm

 Wartski is a family firm of art and antique dealers, specialising in fine jewellery, works of art by Carl Fabergé, antique silver and objets de vertu.
 The firm was founded in Bangor, North Wales in 1865 by Morris Wartski, maternal great-grandfather of the present day Chairman.
 By 1907, two shops had been established in the fashionable seaside resort of Llandudno.
 The business thrived under the patronage of King Edward VII and a colourful clientele including the fifth Marquis of Anglesey, whose penchant for playing ping-pong in an emerald set shirt is legendary.

 In 1911, Emanuel Snowman, Morris Wartski’s son-in-law, opened another branch of the firm in London.
 He was among the first to negotiate with the government of the Soviet Union in the 1920s, purchasing treasures that had been confiscated after the revolution of 1917.
 For more than a decade he acquired many important works of art, including a gold chalice commissioned by Catherine the Great (now in the Hillwood Museum).

 Kenneth Snowman, Emanuel’s son, built upon his father’s work, adding an academic dimension to the business through his pioneering research and exhibitions.
 His first book, ‘The Art of Carl Fabergé’, was published in 1953.
 His second, published in 1966, was ‘Eighteenth Century Gold Boxes’, which he updated as the definitive work on the subject in 1990.
 Further publications included ‘Carl Fabergé, Goldsmith to the Imperial Court of Russia’ in 1979 and ‘Fabergé Lost and Found’ in 1993.
 Kenneth Snowman was immortalized by Ian Fleming, a Wartski customer, in the James Bond novella ‘Property of a Lady’, which described him in Wartski’s premises, then in Regent Street.
 As a tribute to his extensive research in the Russian goldsmith’s work, he was asked to curate an exhibition at the Victoria and Albert Museum devoted to Carl Fabergé’s work in 1977, to coincide with H.M.
 The Queen’s Silver Jubilee.

-Katherine Purcell and Kieran McCarthy are the current joint managing directors of Wartski.
+Katherine Purcell and Kieran McCarthy are joint managing directors of Wartski.